-Figure 22: Importance of Internet Service Aspects by Primary Home Internet Service
+Figure 23: Satisfaction with Internet Service Aspects by Primary Home Internet Service

 4.3.1.6 Personal Computing Devices

 Respondents were asked to indicate the number of personal computing devices they have in the home.
 As might be expected, almost all (96 percent) respondents with internet access (either home connection or smartphone) have at least one personal computing device.